notation-playground/notation-integration-with-ACR-and-AKV/sign-action.md

         uses: actions/checkout@v3
       - name: prepare
         id: prepare
-        # using `v1` as an example tag, user can pick their own
+        # Use `v1` as an example tag, user can pick their own
         run: |
           echo "target_artifact_reference=${{ env.ACR_REGISTRY_NAME }}/${{ env.ACR_REPO_NAME }}:v1" >> "$GITHUB_ENV"
-      # Log into your ACR
+      # Log in to your ACR
       - name: docker login
         uses: azure/docker-login@v1
         with:
           login-server: ${{ env.ACR_REGISTRY_NAME }}
           username: ${{ env.ACR_USERNAME }}
           password: ${{ secrets.ACR_PASSWORD }}
-      # Build and Push an OCI artifact to ACR
+      # Build and push an image to ACR
-      # Using `Dockerfile` as an example to build an OCI artifact
+      # Use `Dockerfile` as an example to build an image
       - name: Build and push
         id: push
         uses: docker/build-push-action@v4